bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:27 PM CT, April 20</p>
+<p class="updated_time"> Latest data: 01:42 PM CT, April 20</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 61°, which is 3° **warmer** than yesterday.
-Tomorrow is expected to be 18° **warmer** than today.
+Today's high is 60°, which is 2° **warmer** than yesterday.
+Tomorrow is expected to be 19° **warmer** than today.

 Currently:

-- 54°
+- 56°
-- Clear
+- Mostly Clear
-- 41% humidity
+- 39% humidity
 - 3 mph wind
-- 3% cloud cover
+- 16% cloud cover
-- 32 AQI 🟩
+- 34 AQI 🟩
 - 0.08 inches of rain expected in the next 48 hours